CorneliusDeng/corneliusdeng.github.io/_pages/about.md

 ## Teaching Service

-- Teaching Assistant | Graduate Course: Formal Methods
+- Teaching Assistant for graduate course "Formal Methods"

   *University of Electronic Science and Technology of China, Sep.
 2023 - Jan.
 2024*